 The most significant market risk relates to the conventional life (also known as "with-profits") insurance products (Traditionel).
 Traditionel insurance policies offer guaranteed benefits calculated on the basis of interest rates (technical rates).
 The guaranteed benefits apply to all future ordinary payments as well as current savings and guarantees under issued policies.
 Until 1994, the technical rate was 4.5 percent per annum.
 From 1994 to 1999, the technical rate was 2.5 percent per annum, from 1999 to 2011, Danica Pension offered policies with a maximum technical rate of 1.5 percent per annum, and from 2011 to 2020, the technical rate of interest has been 0.5 percent per annum.
 In 2020, Danica Pension stopped offering Traditionel insurance policies to new customers, which means that the portfolio is in run-off.
-A significant number of policies had a technical rate higher than 0.5 percent as at December 31, 2022.
+A significant number of policies had a technical rate higher than 0.5 percent as at December 31, 2023.

 The policyholders' savings earn an actual rate of interest that is set at the discretion of Danica Pension, which can be changed at any time.
 The difference between the technical rate and the actual interest rate accrued on policyholders' savings is called a "bonus."
-The actual investment return for conventional life insurance products for 2022 was between negative 18.1 percent and negative 9.4 percent per annum before tax.
+The actual investment return for conventional life insurance products in 2023 was between 3.6 percent and 6.6 percent per annum before tax.
 The actual interest rate accrued on policyholders' savings above or below investment return rates will, respectively, weaken or strengthen the collective bonus potential.
 If the future expected returns on the investment securities of Danica Pension's customers are inadequate to cover these guaranteed benefit levels, Danica Pension will be required to set aside additional reserves to cover such guarantees.
 If such reserve strengthening cannot be covered by the bonus potential, the remaining deficit will be provided by funds allocated from Danica Pension's equity, which would negatively affect the Group's equity.

-Danica Pension's insurance risk is linked to actual trends in life expectancy, mortality, disability, critical illness and other similar factors.
+Danica Pension's insurance risk is linked to actual trends in life expectancy, mortality, disability, critical illness and other similar factors, as well as policy lapses with existing customers.
 For example, an increase in life expectancy affects the time during which benefits are payable under certain pension plans, whereas trends in mortality and critical illness affect life insurance and disability benefits.
 Danica Pension undertakes ongoing actuarial assessments, which take into account the factors described above, for the purpose of calculating insurance obligations and relevant reserve adjustments.
-Such assessments involve estimates and assumptions, which are inherently uncertain, and include Danica Pension's estimates of premiums to be received over the assumed life of the policy, the timing of the event covered by the insurance policy, the amount of benefits or claims to be paid under the policy and the investment returns on the assets purchased with the premiums received.
+Such assessments involve estimates and assumptions, which are inherently uncertain, and include Danica Pension's estimates of premiums and expected profits to be received over the assumed life of the policy, the timing of the event covered by the insurance policy, the amount of benefits or claims to be paid under the policy and the investment returns on the assets purchased with the premiums received.

-Only a small portion of Danica Pension's insurance risk is covered by reinsurance arrangements and relates to large individual policy exposures and the risk of losses due to disasters.
+Only a small portion of Danica Pension's insurance risk is covered by reinsurance arrangements and relates to large individual policy exposures, the risk of losses due to disasters and the risk of reduced expected profits due to an increase in policy lapses with existing customers.
 The inability of Danica Pension to successfully manage these insurance risks could have a material adverse effect on the Group's business, results of operations, capital ratios and financial position.